anmol098/waka-readme-stats/README.md

 `SHOW_PROJECTS` flag can be set to `False` to hide the Projects worked on

+`IGNORED_REPOS`  flag can be set to `"waka-readme-stats, my-first-repo"` (just an example) to ignore some repos you don’t want to be appear here

 ```text
 🐱‍💻 Projects:
 ctx_connector            4 hrs 3 mins        ███████████░░░░░░░░░░░░░░   46.33%